2024 Panamanian general election: Colón

 Diógenes Galván, an independent backed by Democratic Change, won the Colón mayoral election with 30.5% of the vote.
 Luz Omaira, nominated by RM and Alliance, came in second place, while incumbent PRD mayor Alex Lee came in third.

 David

 Joaquín De León, nominated by the Panameñista Party and Democratic Change, won the David mayoral election with 41.5% of the vote, defeating incumbent mayor Antonio Araúz of the PRD-MOLIRENA alliance, who won 17.9%, and Juancy Morales, nominated by RM, who won 17.8%.

 Santiago de Veraguas

-The mayoral election election in Santiago de Veraguas was extremely close.
+The mayoral election in Santiago de Veraguas was extremely close.
 The vote count, where Eric Jaén of the Another Way Movement and Itzela García of the PRD emerged as the primary contenders, generated tensions between supporters of the PRD and the MOCA, with Juan Diego Vásquez, leader of the Vamos Coalition, asking independent candidates to guard the votes.
 Ultimately, Jaén won over García by a margin of just two votes.
 García presented a legal challenge to the results, which was rejected.